 If you haven’t yet visited this gem in the Adirondacks, winter is a pretty magical time to go.
-The Wild Center invites people to connect with nature all year-round and is hosting “Winter Week” through February 25.
+The Wild Center invites people to connect with nature all year-round.
 Snowshoes are free to take on guided nature walks around the Center’s 115 acres of land, and seasonal crafts projects are available for families to try.
 There is also an unmissable immersive sound exhibit that takes place in the woods.
-Twenty four hidden speakers project music that varies depending on your movement and the changes in weather.
+24 hidden speakers project music that varies depending on your movement and the changes in weather.
 Visit now to experience this unique artistic take on winter in nature.

 Calling all roller coaster junkies—you don’t have to wait for spring to get your next fix!
-The Mountain Coaster, at skiing hot spot Holiday Valley in Ellicottville, has got you covered.
+The Mountain Coaster, at skiing hot spot Holiday Valley in Ellicottville, has you covered.
 Hop in a “car” alone or with a friend where you’ll be pulled up a lofty 283 feet into the air.
 Then, using levers to control the speed (or not!), enjoy a zig-zagging, spiraling, swerving ride down the mountain.
 A day pass with unlimited rides is $20 if you buy it together with a lift ticket, which is fortunate because we have a feeling you’ll want to go right back up to do it all over again.
-Children over 3 can ride, and those over age 16 can “drive.”
+Children older than three can ride, and those older than 16 can “drive.”

 For hundreds of years, the Iroquois have celebrated winter with fun, communal activities both indoors and outdoors.
 This winter, join the local community at the Ganondagan State Historic Site in Victor to experience their traditions in person.
 Learn about Iroquois culture while you watch dog sledding, traditional dances, try riding a “snow boat,” and make your own wampum bracelet.
-And while you’re there, don’t miss out on delicious Iroquois white corn pancakes, locally sourced maple syrup, and handmade sausages.
-February 24.
+While you’re there, don’t miss out on delicious Iroquois white corn pancakes, locally sourced maple syrup, and handmade sausages.
+February 23, 2018.

 Hot chocolate is definitively one of the best parts of winter.
 That’s why the expert (hot) chocolatiers over at City Bakery host an annual Hot Chocolate Festival, featuring a unique flavor every single day of February.
-We’re talking options that get seriously creative, such as Tropical hot chocolate (Feb.
-19), Vietnamese Cinnamon (Feb.
-20), and Creamy Stout (Feb.
-22).
-February 28th is the day of the mysterious “Festival Finale” flavor, so hurry in to City Bakery to find out how they’ll end the month on a sweet (or spicy? or savory?) note.
-Through February 28
+We’re talking options that get seriously creative—previous flavors have included tropical hot chocolate, Vietnamese cinnamon, and creamy stout.
+February

 9. Take a trip to Snowtown USA

 Each winter Watertown magically transforms into Snowtown USA, where the community comes together to stay warm and have an insane amount of fun.
-Check out the detailed schedule on their website for times and locations of craft-making, trivia, comedy, scavenger hunts, games, and more!
-If forced to choose, we’d say one date not to miss is Feb.
-24th, aka Snowtown USA Thompson Park Day.
-Attendees can try snowshoeing, dog sledding, and riding in horse-drawn wagons.
-The whole festival concludes the night of Feb.
-25th with fireworks and a torchlight parade.
+Activities include craft-making, trivia, comedy, scavenger hunts, games, snowshoeing, dog sledding, and more!
+Dates and schedule for 2019 to come.

 Animal-lovers are in luck this winter, because the Utica Zoo is open no matter how much snow falls.
-In fact, snow makes for a unique activity that lets you experience the zoo in an whole new way—by snowshoeing through the exhibits.
+In fact, snow makes for a unique activity that lets you experience the zoo in a whole new way—by snowshoeing through the exhibits.
 The zoo rents snowshoes and poles for just $3/hour, so strap in and roam their interactive trail as you watch how the animals interact with the snow.
 They’ll be watching you do the same!